Top 100 Things to Do in Santa Cruz!

 Painted pottery is what Cotoca is known for.

 Plazuela Blacutt is one of the city’s oldest plazas, located in what used to be one of the wealthiest neighborhoods in town.
-It is surrounded by stores, restaurants, a bank, pharmacy, supermarket and other things (my favorite pizza place, El Tomate, is on the Southwest corner).
+It is surrounded by stores, restaurants, a bank, pharmacy, supermarket and other things.
 It’s only three blocks from the Noel Kempff Museum of Natural History so stop by the plaza for some ice cream after you’ve visited the museum.
 It’s also only 6 blocks from Cine Center and only 3 blocks from our Tahuichi soccer stadium.

 Noel Kempff Museum of Natural History is a small but super interesting museum where you can see specimens of all kinds of birds, animals, insects, rodents, and other wildlife native to Bolivia.
 The interesting thing is that you can also see fossils.
 An ENORMOUS mastodon skull with 7-foot tusks will greet you on the way in.